yuexujiang/MULocDeep/README.md

 # MULocDeep
 MULocDeep is a deep learning model for protein localization prediction at both sub-cellular level and sub-organellar level.
 It also has the ability to interpret localization mechanism at a amino acid resolution.
-Users can go to our webserver at xxx.xxx for localiztion prediction and visualization.
+Users can go to our webserver at https://www.mu-loc.org/ for localiztion prediction and visualization.
 This repository is for running MuLocDeep locally.
 ## Installation

   - Installation has been tested in Windows, Linux and Mac OS X with Python 3.7.4.